JDLeongomez/ScholarlyOutput/README.md

 **_ScolarlyOutput_** is a small R Shiny app for creating and exporting a complete plot of your academic [**Google Scholar**](https://scholar.google.com/) profile.

-It only requires the full link to your Google Scholar profile (just copy it and paste it in the box), and it will create a plot with your name (as it appears on your Gsoogle Scholar profile) and two panels:
+It only requires the full link to your Google Scholar profile (just copy it and paste it in the box), and it will create a plot with your name (as it appears on your Google Scholar profile) and two panels:

 <ol type="A">
   <li><b>Citations per publication</b> including both your h-index and, importantly, <a href="https://en.wikipedia.org/wiki/G-index">g-index</a> (which I have never seen in plots before)</li>